 While many Republicans probably believe the federal workforce receives pay and benefits that are often too high when compared to the private sector, that issue is secondary to winning as many votes as possible in Congressional and presidential elections.
 A small federal pay raise is not expensive enough to take the chance of generating the negative publicity that would emanate from inside the beltway by blocking a federal employee pay raise.
 A pending election focuses the attention of politicians on their political survival and trumps any other issue.
 In the overall scheme of things, the federal employee pay raise is a relatively minor issue for many elected officials.
 That will help in the negotiations for a pay raise next year.

 Locality Pay Vs. Across the Board Pay Raise

 The federal pay structure is complex and the procedure for determining the raise each year is convoluted.
 In most years, there is an average pay figure released.
 The actual amount of pay received by an individual federal employee depends on the geographic location of the employee.
 (See, for example, Executive Order Issued on 2009 Pay Increase: Where Are the Biggest Winners Located?)

 If the final pay raise is 0.5%, as proposed by the White House, Congress could decide to award an across the board pay increase so that everyone would receive the same percentage increase.
 Or, with the ability of computers to compute into very small amounts, the locality pay rates could still be applied which would mean some federal employees, such as those in the “rest of the U.S.” would receive virtually no increase.
-(See the federal pay calculator for the current locality pay figure in your geographic area.)
 Or, of course, Congress could decide to pass a higher pay raise than the 0.5% proposed.